gem-pasteur/macsyfinder/doc/source/user_guide/model_definition.rst

 Where the models are located
 ============================

-MacSyFinder look at several location to find macsy-models.
+MacSyFinder look at several locations to find macsy-models.

 system wide
 -----------